6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 \#﻿### Playbooks and Phases of Incident Response

 A﻿ **playbook** is a manual that defines responses to any security incident, it defines the procedures and the tools that should be used when taking an operational action.
-(Eg: Incident Response, Security Alert, Team Based, and Product Based)
+(Eg: Incident Response, Security Alert, Team Based, and Product Based).There are broadly 3 types of playbooks: Non-Automated, Automated, Semi-Automated

+Incident Response Plans Contain: Procedures for Incident Response based on type, System Information, Additional Information like contact information and documentation.

 Incident Response Playbook Phases: